-where E1, E2, ..., En are the values of the sequenceOfvalue in the order of appearance.
-If no values are specified, the sequenceOfvalue is represented as the name Emptystring.
+where E1, E2, ..., En are the Values of the SequenceOfValue or XMLValueOrEmpty of the XMLSequenceOfValue in the order of appearance.
+If no Values or XMLValues are specified, the SequenceOfValue or XMLSequenceOfValue are represented as the name Emptystring.

-The Type qualifier of the Composite Primary that contains the sequenceOfvalue precedes each MkString operator or the Emptystring literal respectively.
+The Type qualifier of the Composite Primary that contains the SequenceOfValue precedes each MkString operator or the Emptystring literal respectively.